Home Cinema Lighting Design

 Table lamps are the obvious addition to a home cinema – we often install tables between the seats to allow an easy place for drinks and snacks.
 A table lamp installed on these tables can gently illuminate the area.
 We like to install old fashioned filament bulbs and plug them in to a 5A socket which is part of the lighting control system, dimming a filament lamp gives a lovely warm glow and a pocket of light.
 As part of our Cineak Home Cinema Seating we also install Onyx tables which themselves are lit up – a premium solution with a premium price tag but the effect is absolutely stunning!

 The above lighting will give a fantastic looking room for viewing films and they will provide enough light to navigate the room but if the home cinema also contains a bar or games area you need more light.
 Even a dedicated home cinema should have more light to allow for cleaning.
 Our rooms with fabric walls and carpets in darker shades absorb light (as they are designed to do to prevent distracting reflections and glare) so they can need a lot of lights.
 LED downlighters run through a lighting control system allow clients to either fully switch them off or dim them to 1% which provides a warm glow with little usable light during film watching sessions.
+A nice technique can be to use a downlight with a narrow focus above each set – creating a puddle of light and naturally drawing the eye to the seating.

 Installing a Lighting Control System in a Home Cinema Room